codewitch-honey-crisis/Luthor/README.md

 For each state:

 The first integer is the accept id, or -1 if not accepting.

-The next integer is the number of unique destination states this state may transition to.
+The second integer is the set of anchor flags: 1= start line anchor, 2 = end line anchor The next integer is the number of unique destination states this state may transition to.

 - For each destination state: